Jtango18/jt-argo-annotation-examples/readme.md

 # Examples of Annotations in Argo apps for Octopus Image Updating.

-Examples of annotations used for different image replacement scenarios
+Examples of annotations used for different image replacement scenarios.

+Ultimately we are suggesting leverage aliases to be able to specify the path to a particular file we are providing replacement paths for.

+This syntax is similar to how we currently apply image replacement path annotations for `Ref` sources

+### Outstanding Questions

+- How do we best handle the overlap of implicit ref vs explicit file aliases in annotations.

 ## Scenarios